 The knife features an 8-inch long blade made of high-carbon steel.
 With a synthetic Grip-Text handle sealed around the blade, it will be relatively easy to keep the knife clean.

 The blade is slightly stiffer than standard fillet knives, so make sure you won’t buy it for purposes where a flexible blade is needed.

 With a low price and positive reviews, the Dexter-Russel model is definitely a good candidate for a new addition to your knife arsenal, if you are looking for a cheap knife.Check on Amazon!

 Buck Knives 0028BLS1 Clearwater 9-Inch Fillet Knife

-Buck Knives is reappearing in various top list over and over again when it comes to outdoor knives.
-This full tang filleting knife is made in the USA and is no exception in their line as it is among the top quality fillet knives available for reasonable price.
+Buck Knives is reappearing in the various top lists over and over again when it comes to outdoor knives.
+This full tang filleting knife is made in the USA and is no exception in their line as it is among the top quality fillet knives available for a reasonable price.

 It has a 9-inch fixed blade made of 12C27Mod Sandvik steel blade which gives the knife exceptional sharpness and edge retention.
 The blade is flexible enough and suitable for larger fish.

-The handle is made of rubber with numerous ridges which provide secure enough grip to prevent slippage.
-The knife is also equipped with a sheath with belt loop and drain holes.
+The handle is made of rubber with numerous ridges which provide a secure enough grip to prevent slippage.
+The knife is also equipped with a sheath with a belt loop and drain holes.

 Just like other Buck Knives models, the 0028BLS1 is backed by the Buck Forever warranty.